marubinotto/MochiPHP/README.md

 Copy all the files under the `/webroot` folder to somewhere under your document root.

+If you use Unix/Linux or Mac OS X, make sure the web server can write to the directory `internals/app/templates_c`.

-If front.php is placed in the document root directory, bring up a web browser and go to URL:
+If `front.php` is placed in the document root directory, bring up a web browser and go to URL:

     http://localhost/hello